What Restaurants Are Open on Thanksgiving?

-With travel on the decline and household-only meals encouraged, last year’s Thanksgiving felt unlike anything we’ve ever experienced.
-Now, we’re creeping back toward normalcy – but you still might decide to take it easy on the cooking (or not cook at all).
+After a couple socially distanced Thanksgivings, many families are eager to gather together and celebrate big this year.
+Even so, you might decide to take it easy on the cooking (or not cook at all).
 And that’s more than okay.
-If there has ever been a time when we all deserve to sit back and order in, this would be it.
+If there has ever been a time when we all deserve to relax and enjoy a day off, this would be it.

 The good news?
 Our favorite restaurants are here for us.
 From a casual burger to full-fledged turkey and stuffing, a number of chains across the country will be open on Thanksgiving to help you celebrate the day however you like.

 Buffalo Wild Wings: Craving some buffalo wings for the big Thanksgiving Day game?
 You’re in luck – a number of Buffalo Wild Wings will be open.

 McDonald’s: According to some people, the best apple pie is McDonald’s Baked Apple Pie.
 Fortunately for them, many locations of the fast-food chain will be open on Turkey Day.
-Because 95% of McDonald’s are independently owned and operated, holiday business hours will vary by location.
+Because 95 percent of McDonald’s are independently owned and operated, holiday business hours will vary by location.

 Waffle House: Since first opening in 1955, Waffle House has been known for being open 24 hours a day, every day of the year.
 Thanksgiving is no exception.

-Panda Express: If you’re looking for something a little less traditional this year, consider feasting on kung pao chicken and honey walnut shrimp.
+Panda Express: If you’re just not a fan of typical Thanksgiving dishes, consider feasting on kung pao chicken and honey walnut shrimp.
 Many Panda Express restaurants will be open, but guests should check online for adjusted holiday hours.

 Burger King: Want to keep things simple – or just grab lunch before the big meal?
 Many Burger King locations are open on Thanksgiving.